CDrummond/music-similarity/docs/OtherConfig.md

 delete the jukebox file and restart the server.
 Only used if analyising tracks.
 * `musly.styletracksmethod` configures how tracks are chosen for styletracks.
-If set to `genres` (which is the default if not set) then the meta-data db is queried for how many track each genre has and tracks are chosen for each of these genres based upon the percentage of tracks in a genre.
+If set to `genres` (which is the default if not set) then the meta-data db is queried for how many tracks each genre has and tracks are chosen for each of these genres based upon the percentage of tracks in a genre.
 If set to `albums` then at least one track from each album is used.
 If set to anything else then random tracks are chosen.
 Only used if analyising tracks.